unixunion/py-solace-provision/README_DOCKER.md

 ## Config File

 The config file is rather straight forward.
-Here is an example for a local solace broker with all three API's exposed.
+Example for `config` API.

     ---
     solace_config: